 These guard railings are easily climbable by small children since they are essentially a ladder.
 A small child can easily climb it and fall over the other side.

 A 3rd common issue pertains to guard railings that don’t meet these standards but the deck or porch is very close to grade.
 This is a gray area that sometimes pits home inspector vs. home inspector.
 A deck only 9” above grade doesn’t require a guard railing, but if one is installed, it is still wise to meet the height and opening requirements since someone may rely on the guard railing to keep them from falling off the deck or porch.
 The easiest fix, in the case of a deck or porch just slightly above grade, may be to simply remove the guard railing.
 In lieu of this, modifying the guard railing to meet the modern height and opening requirements would be the wiser choice.

 The above guard railing is short, yet it is on a small porch that is only about 20” above grade.
 Although the porch is close to grade, someone (such as a tall adult) could still fall over this short railing.

-The photo above shows a proper guard railing (proper height and proper interior spacing) on a newly built deck.
+A proper guard railing (correct height and interior spacing) on a newly built deck.